About the Program | Download Application

-- Is designed to operate with a minimum of red tape and with minimum supervision by the Public Works Department, and Is designed to allow citizens to work responsibly at their own convenience.
+- Is designed to operate with a minimum of red tape and with minimum supervision by the Community Services Department, and is designed to allow citizens to work responsibly at their own convenience.

 - All participants agree to pick up litter in a park for an acceptable period of time, usually two years.
-However, to prevent damage to plans and shrubbery, participants may not pick up litter in plant beds.
-Public Works staff will conduct litter operations in these areas (days and times may vary).
+Community Services staff will conduct litter operations in these areas (days and times may vary).

 - City staff may provide trash bags and will dispose of filled bags if the adopter is unable to dispose of them.

 The Adopt-A-Park Program applies to all types of parks - pocket (more than 2 acres), neighborhood and community parks maintained by the City of Chula Vista.
-For information on these parks, please click here to contact the Parks Operations Manager.
+For information on these parks, please email the Parks Manager.